-- Study the factors that control biomass, activity, and diversity of microbial communities in a subseafloor environment where temperatures increase from $\sim 2^{\circ}\text{C}$ at the sediment/water interface to $\sim 110^{\circ}$ - 130°C at the sediment/basement interface and thus likely encompasses the biotic-abiotic transition zone, and - Determine geochemical, geophysical, and hydrogeological characteristics in sediments and the underlying basaltic basement and elucidate if the supply of fluids containing thermogenic and/or geogenic nutrient and energy substrates may support subseafloor microbial communities in the Nankai accretionary complex.
+- Understand the factors that control biomass, activity, and diversity of microbial communities in a subseafloor environment where temperatures increase from $\sim 2^\circ\text{C}$ at the sediment/water interface to $\sim 110^\circ\text{--}130^\circ\text{C}$ at the sediment/basement interface and thus likely encompasses the biotic-abiotic transition zone and - Determine geochemical, geophysical, and hydrogeological characteristics in sediments and the underlying basaltic basement and determine if the supply of fluids containing thermogenic and/or geogenic nutrient and energy substrates may support subseafloor microbial communities in the Nankai accretionary complex.

-Previous drilling operations have proven the geological formation along the Muroto Transect challenging for penetration.
+Previous drilling operations have shown that it is challenging to penetrate the geological formation along the Muroto Transect.
 Therefore, Expedition 370 employed a conservative drilling approach that allowed for the installation of multiple casings in order to create stable hole conditions for reaching the basement and establishing a long-term temperature observatory.